JellePiepenbrock/JellePiepenbrock.github.io/work.md

 My PhD position is in the Data Science group at the ICIS institute at Radboud University Nijmegen.
 I'm also connected as a researcher to the Automated Reasoning department of the Czech Institute for Informatics, Robotics and Cybernetics (CIIRC) at the Technical University of Prague (where I spent 2 years).
 During my PhD I supervised MSc students on their thesis projects.

-In August 2024, I was at the _Hausdorff Research Institute For Mathematics_ in Bonn, Germany to take part in the wonderful _Prospects of Formal Mathematics_ program.
+In August 2024, I was at the _Hausdorff Research Institute For Mathematics_ in Bonn, Germany to take part in the _Prospects of Formal Mathematics_ program.

 -----
 # Published Papers